5α-Reductase 2 deficiency: Management

 One of the most clinically challenging and controversial topics with 46,XY DSD is the practice of "sex assignment" or "sex of rearing".
 This is especially so in 5αR2D, since most affected individuals have undervirilized genitalia at birth but virilize to varying degrees at puberty.
 Historically most 5αR2D individuals have been "raised as females", but later reports show that over half of patients who underwent virilizing puberty adopted a male gender identity thus challenging historical practices.

-The goal of sex assignment/of rearing is to facilitate the greatest likelihood of a concordant gender identity in the patient's adulthood.
-The factors that contribute to gender identity are complex and not easy to report but some factors that contribute include sex chromosomes, androgen exposure, psychosocial development, cultural expectations, family dynamics and social situation.
+The goal of sex assignment/rearing is to facilitate the greatest likelihood of concordant gender identity in the patient's adulthood.
+The factors that contribute to gender identity are complex and not easy to report but some factors that contribute include sex chromosomes, androgen exposure, psychosocial development, cultural expectations, family dynamics, and social situation.

-Female sex of rearing in 5αR2D individuals involves surgical procedures such as childhood gonadectomy (to prevent virilization at puberty) and vaginoplasty.
+Female sex rearing in 5αR2D individuals involves surgical procedures such as childhood gonadectomy (to prevent virilization at puberty) and vaginoplasty.
 Life-long hormonal treatments as also required for the development and maintenance of female secondary sex characteristics.
-Male sex of rearing avoids lifelong hormonal treatments and allow for the potential of fertility.
+Male sex of rearing avoids lifelong hormonal treatments and allows for the potential of fertility.
 Cryptorchidism and hypospadias must be addressed to prevent damage to the seminiferous tubules that are essential for spermatogenesis and fertility.
 Some approaches encourage a diagnosis during infancy prior to any gender assignment or surgical interventions.

-The intersection of the child's well-being, parental wishes, recommendations of the associated medical team and local laws makes decision making challenging in these cases.
-The necessity and ethics around consent and deception involved in administering such interventions has been seriously questioned.
+The intersection of the child's well-being, parental wishes, recommendations of the associated medical team, and local laws makes decision-making challenging in these cases.
+The necessity and ethics around consent and deception involved in administering such interventions have been seriously questioned.